neighborland/cache_rocket/README.md

 ### Use

-This gem allows you to cache a fragment of static html and replace inner dynamic html.
+This gem allows you to cache a fragment of html and replace inner html.
+You cache the donut and replace the donut hole.

 Assume you have some html that you would like to cache, but cannot because of some uncacheable code nested in the DOM.
 For example:

 ##### file.html.haml: